 By road: Public transport is available at the Haripad station

 12. Thiruvanchikulam Shiva Temple

 Thiruvanchikulam Shiva Temple which is located at Kodungallur, a place in the Thrissur district of Kerala, is also popularly known as Mahadeva Temple.
-This temple has got exquisite mural paintings on its walls that present the ancient principles and idol.
+Known for the depiction of Lord Shiva in various forms, this is one of the ancient temples of Kerala built more than 2000 years ago by the legendary Chera King, Cheraman Perumal.
+Being one of the famous temples in Kerala, this temple has got exquisite mural paintings on its walls that present ancient principles and idols.
 The temple is open from 4 am to 12 noon and 4 pm to 8:30 pm on all days.

 How to reach Thiruvanchikulam Shiva Temple

 By Air: Cochin International Airport – 27 km